 The Advantages of Owning a Home Air Compressor

-How does an air compressor work?
+Q. How does an air compressor work?

 - Jobs that require small, intermittent bursts of air, like finish nailing, are easily tackled with a small home air compressor.

 A home air compressor is a versatile tool you can use for many different projects.
 A small finish nailer can be powered with an air compressor to quickly and easily replace baseboards or door frames.
 The air compressor could also be paired with a cut-off tool to cut through metal sheets for automotive maintenance or duct repair.